We analyzed 210 interview reviews for Supply Chain Co-Op from various job sites, social network groups and forums.

 This question ranks as the most challenging for many people.
 Fortunately, Mr. Simon is here to help!

-Interviewers ask this question to gauge your level of self-awareness, your honesty and openness, and your capability for self-improvement.
+Interviewers are not out to trick or trap you!
+They ask this question to gauge your level of self-awareness, your honesty and openness, and your capability for self-improvement.

 About Yourself